apollographql/apollo-server/docs/source/api/apollo-server.md

   Provided the `ENGINE_API_KEY` environment variable is set, the engine reporting agent will be started.
 The API key can also be provided as the `apiKey` field in an object passed as the `engine` field.
 See the [EngineReportingOptions](#EngineReportingOptions) section for a full description of how to configure the reporting agent, including how to blacklist variables

+* `persistedQueries`: <`Object`> | false

+  The persisted queries option can be set to an object containing a `cache` field, which will be used to store the mapping between hash and query string.

 #### Returns

 `ApolloServer`